GavinPalmer1984/rasa_bots/politician_bot/data/nlu.md

 - why did you do this
 - why are you here
 - what do you want
+- what is your primary goal?
+- what do you want?

 ## intent:political_opinions
 - what is your opinion